hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 ### Running `phantompeakqualtools`

-To obtain quality measures based on cross-correlation plots, we will be running the `run_spp_nodups.R` script from the command line which is a package built on SPP.
+To obtain quality measures based on cross-correlation plots, we will be running the `run_spp.R` script from the command line which is a package built on SPP.
 This modified SPP package allows for determination of the cross-correlation peak and predominant fragment length in addition to peak calling.
 We will be using this package solely for obtaining these quality measures (no peak calling).

 The options that we will be using include: